Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

-The Holistic Evaluation of Language Models (HELM~\citep{liangetal.HolisticEvaluationLanguage2022}), after referencing a large space of targeted use cases of LLM with a focus on QA, has identified 7 key categories of metrics required to create useful systems: accuracy, calibration, robustness, fairness, bias, toxicity, and efficiency (speed/cost).
-For accurate definition of theses categories of metrics please refer to HELM taxonomy~\citep{liangetal.HolisticEvaluationLanguage2022}.
-From data provided by this project, we created a new table (see \textbf{[HELM] SOTA QA multi-metrics} \ref{sec_metricsSOTA}) assessing best performing models on each of this metrics in QA and a systematic comparison with the current global best performer (REF).
-We can see that performance of models are unequal and even best performer is not the best choice depending on metrics preference regarding your needs.
-The best performing model in these metrics was InstructGPT from OpenAI~\citep{chiusanoOpenAIInstructGPTBrings2022}.
-A much smaller model (Anthropic-LM v4-s3) is close to the leading model which means it should cost much less to operate.
-The study observed a consistent gap between the current open models and non-open models in terms of accuracy.
-The gap has been reducing with the recent release of open models such as BLOOM (176B size)~\citep{bigscienceetal.BLOOM176BParameterOpenAccess2022} by BigScience, OPT (175B size)~\citep{zhangOPTOpenPretrained2022} by Meta, and GLM (130B size)~\citep{zengGLM130BOpenBilingual2022} by Tsinghua University.
-Study shows that instruction-tuning can provide a broad set of advantages in terms of accuracy, robustness, and fairness metrics.
+\citet{liangetal.HolisticEvaluationLanguage2022} referenced a large space of targeted use cases of LLMs with a focus on QA, and identifies 7 key categories of metrics required to create useful systems: accuracy, calibration, robustness, fairness, bias, toxicity, and efficiency (speed/cost).
+For accurate definition of theses categories of metrics please refer to HELM taxonomy. \citet{liangetal.HolisticEvaluationLanguage2022} highlights that performance of models are unequal and even best performer is not the best choice depending on metrics preference regarding your needs.
 The relationship between accuracy and calibration depends on the scenario (task \& domain) and adaptation procedure, with some scenario showing trade-offs between accuracy and calibration.
 Across all scenarios, there is a strong correlation between accuracy, robustness, and fairness, but trade-offs where the most accurate model is not the most robust or fair.
 The study also found performance disparities in models when demographic metadata is available, and low overall average biases and toxicity in model generations, but notes that targeted evaluations are needed to obtain a more detailed characterization.
 The study also found that there is not a strong trade-off between accuracy and efficiency, but as models become larger, accuracy improves but with higher training and inference cost.
 Only a subset of all models are on the accuracy-efficiency Pareto frontier for each scenario.
 There is no model leading on all metrics, QA performances also vary depending on the scenario (task \& domain) and model, so weighting or defining a decision tree among the 7 metrics then evaluating on target scenario is necessary for choosing your model.